-Prague, Czech Republic – The prime ministers the Czech Republic, Slovakia, Poland and Hungary met yesterday in Prague to discuss the coronavirus outbreak as well as the growing migrant crisis at the Greek-Turkish border.
+Prague, Czech Republic – The V4 prime ministers of the Czech Republic, Slovakia, Poland and Hungary held a summit yesterday in Prague to discuss the coronavirus outbreak as well as the growing migrant crisis at the Greek-Turkish border.

 Coronavirus reaches Central Europe